 - If an adjudicator finds adverse or derogatory information when attempting to verify presented evidence through publicly available information, or through government files, systems and database, the adjudicator must make the applicant aware of the problem if the information is not classified on national security or other grounds.
 Also, prior to denying such a case the officer must provide the applicant with the opportunity to respond to the new information and including this evidence in the Record of Proceedings, the official immigration file.

 As it is GIA’s standard policy to include all required evidence in the initial case submission to USCIS, the law firm anticipates the impact on Envoy customers to be slight.
-This policy is more likely to impact individuals who are unable to obtain certain required evidence at the time of filing time-restricted applications.
-GIA will consult and advise impacted customers on a case-by-case basis as the reasons for why evidence is not available is expected to vary significantly.
+GIA will consult and advise clients on a case-by-case basis to ensure cases are properly filed with USCIS.

 According to the USCIS, this updated guidance is effective Sept.
 11, 2018.
 It will apply to all applications, petitions and requests received after that effective date.